 Applications for New Awards

-It is expected that 2 projects will be funded in this next cycle for new projects, to start on July 1, 2021.
-Proposal budgets are for up to 2 years; should not exceed $30,000 of direct costs per year, and should align with the scope and demands of the proposed research project.
+It is expected that three projects will be funded in this next cycle for new projects, to start on July 1, 2022.
+Proposal budgets are for up to two years; should not exceed $30,000 of direct costs per year, and should align with the scope and demands of the proposed research project.

-A PDF version of the AES application is due to Stephanie Ouren, Stephanie.Ouren@colostate.edu, Research Support Services Coordinator, by 5 p.m. on Friday, February 5, 2021.
-Please also address any application questions to her.
-Committee review and decisions are expected by March 2021.
-Funding begins July 1, 2021, or as soon thereafter as federal approval of the project is received.
+A PDF version of the AES application is due to Stephanie Ouren, Stephanie.Ouren@colostate.edu, Research Support Services Coordinator, by 5 p.m. on Friday, February 11, 2022.
+Please send any application questions to Stephanie.
+Committee review and decisions are expected by March 2022.
+Funding begins July 1, 2022, or as soon thereafter as federal approval of the project is received.

 Proposal Guidelines and Format

 The College of Health and Human Sciences has established the following guidelines for allocating the funds it receives from the Colorado Agricultural Experiment Station.

 - Projects must represent high quality, state-of-the-art research in a field of study that shows potential to further national, state, college, and departmental goals Evidence of a project’s fit with goals at all of these levels should be clearly described in the application.
 If the proposed research is part of a multi-state project (approved or pending approval), that research and the contribution of this research to the whole project should be described.
 As assurance that the proposed research has the endorsement of the PI’s academic unit, the Proposal Cover Page must include the signature of the unit head.

 - As part of a research and teaching university, it is expected that funded projects will involve graduate students in a manner that will further their own knowledge and skills in conducting research.
 Therefore, proposals should include funding for graduate research assistants when appropriate.
 Also, up to one month of the Investigator’s nine-month salary (taken either during the academic year or as a summer appointment) is allowed.